Budapestby VisitCity Guides

 Taverna Dionysos occupies the neighboring space, creating a delightful Mediterranean corner along the Danube.
 Since 1993, this Greek taverna has served authentic dishes like moussaka, souvlaki, and fresh seafood in a setting that evokes the Greek islands.
 Blue and white décor, bouzouki music, and generous portions designed for sharing create a convivial atmosphere.

-The terrace seating offers lovely views of Liberty Bridge and Gellért Hill, particularly magical when the green bridge lights illuminate at night.
+The terrace seating gives you lovely views of Liberty Bridge and Gellért Hill, particularly magical when the green bridge lights illuminate at night.
 The extensive Greek wine list provides excellent pairings for the robust flavors of the cuisine, while the friendly multilingual staff ensures everyone feels welcome.

 Leo Rooftop Bar & Bistro represents the modern end of the international spectrum.
-Perched atop the trendy Hotel Clark beside the Chain Bridge, this sophisticated venue offers panoramic views that encompass Parliament, the Chain Bridge, and the sweep of the Danube.
-The contemporary menu features creative cocktails and bistro-style dishes designed for sharing.
+Perched atop the trendy Hotel Clark beside the Chain Bridge, this sophisticated venue has panoramic views that encompass Parliament, the Chain Bridge, and the sweep of the Danube.
+The contemporary menu has creative cocktails and bistro-style dishes designed for sharing.

 The atmosphere here leans toward chic and cosmopolitan, attracting stylish locals and international visitors seeking Instagram-worthy views alongside expertly crafted drinks.
 Evening hours bring DJ music and a lounge-like vibe, making this an excellent choice for those wanting to combine dinner with Budapest's vibrant nightlife scene.